guokan-shang/ami-and-icsi-corpora/README.md

 icsi_test = ['Bed004', 'Bed009', 'Bed016', 'Bmr005', 'Bmr019', 'Bro018']
 ```
 # Citations
-In addition to the original dataset paper, if you find this repository helpful, please consider to cite the publications:
+In addition to the original dataset paper, if you find this repository helpful, please cite this survey, along with which this repository is released:

 [1] [Abstractive Meeting Summarization: A Survey](https://arxiv.org/abs/2208.04163)
 ```